-A very common internet based scam that UST community members have fallen victim to over the year's is rental scams.
-People will post homes/apartments/sublets to rent, and will be contacted by someone claiming to be an incoming UST student.
-These e-mails appear perfectly normal at first, but after discussing terms, the interested party will then offer to send more money than what is being asked for.
-The victim is then instructed to keep the necessary amount for a deposit, and then send the difference back to the scammer, or a third party on their behalf.
-The victim then receives a check or money order, cashes it, only to later learn the check or money order was fake.
+A very common internet based scam that St. Thomas community members have fallen victim to is rental scams.
+Landlords post homes, apartments or sublets to rent, and will be contacted by someone claiming to be a St. Thomas student.
+The emails appear perfectly normal at first, but after discussing terms, the interested party offers to send more money than what is being asked for.
+The victim is instructed to keep the necessary amount for a rental deposit, then send the difference back to the scammer, or a third party on their behalf.
+The victim receives a check or money order and cashes it, only to later learn the check or money order was fake.

-What is particularly unfair about this type of scam is counterfeit checks and money orders look very real, and can even fool bank staff.
-But under federal law, banks must make deposited funds available quickly.
+Counterfeit checks and money orders look very real, and can even fool bank staff.
+Under federal law, banks must make deposited funds available quickly.
 Just because you withdraw the money, doesn’t mean the check is good.
-It can often take weeks to discovery forgeries.
-Financial institutions that lose money as a result of cashing a fraudulent check expect to recoup their loss, and this is at the expense of the victim.
-You are responsible for the transactions you make.
+It can take weeks to discovery forgeries.
+Financial institutions that lose money as a result of cashing a fraudulent check expect to recoup the loss, and this is at the expense of the victim.

-Fake payment scams, as with most scams, by their nature sound very believable.
-But there's no reason for anyone to ever offer you more money than what you would ask for when renting space out.
+Fake payment scams, as with most scams, sound very believable.
+There's no reason for anyone to ever offer more money than asked for when renting space.